threaming/ENCE464_FitnessMonitorV2/docs/cmake.md

 add_library(lib_example STATIC example.c)
 target_include_directories(lib_example PUBLIC include_dir)

-# Because include_dir was added as a PUBLIC include directory, it will be added
+# Because 'include_dir' was added as a PUBLIC include directory, it will be
-# as an include directory when building program.
-If it was PRIVATE, include_dir
+# added as an include directory when building 'program'.
+If it was PRIVATE,
-# would only be made visible to lib_example when building, but not to any
+# 'include_dir' would only be made visible to 'lib_example' when building, but
-# targets that depend on it.
+# not to any targets that depend on it.
 add_tiva_executable(program program.c)
 target_link_libraries(
     program